Data-driven modeling of rotation curves with artificial neural networks: Galaxy sample for a parametric description

 \subsection{Gas distribution}

-The rotation curve for the neutral gas component has been derived for the THINGS galaxies \cite{Walter:1985psa} using integrated hydrogen (HI) emission maps.
-The surface density profiles were corrected by a factor of $1.4$ to take into account the contribution of helium and metals.
-In the analysis, the rotation curve of this component, $V_{\rm gas}$, is calculated under the assumption of a thin disk distribution.
+The neutral gas is one of the baryonic components that contribute to the total mass of a galaxy, and the circular velocity that it induces on a test particle is required as an input to Eq. \ref{eq:total_velocity}.
+For this sample of galaxies, the rotation curve was derived in \cite{Walter:1985psa} using integrated hydrogen (HI) emission maps to initially obtain the surface density profiles, which were then corrected by a factor of $1.4$ to take into account the contribution of helium and metals.
+Finally, the corresponding rotation curve, $V_{\rm gas}$, was calculated assuming an isolated thin disk distribution.